Bloom Institute of Technology

-Bloom Institute of Technology, also known as BloomTech, is a for-profit online coding bootcamp.
-At launch, it gained attention for being the first bootcamp to offer income share agreements as a method of financing.
-It was known as Lambda School from 2017 through 2021.
+Bloom Institute of Technology, also known as BloomTech, is a coding bootcamp providing for-profit massive online course.
+Launched in 2017 under the name Lambda School, it gained attention for being a coding bootcamp that offered income share agreements as a method of financing.
+During this time, it deceived students about costs, made false claims about graduates’ hiring rates, and engaged in illegal lending.
+Following several layoffs and cost cutting measures, it transitioned from a bootcamp model to MOOC, and refocused on traditional student loans.

 History

 BloomTech was founded by Austen Allred and Ben Nelson in 2017 as Lambda School.
 Nelson was an instructor for the code bootcamp DevMountain, and Allred was a manager at the payday loan company LendUp.
 BloomTech began as a single short course in functional programming.
 The previous name Lambda refers to lambda functions, a concept in functional programming.
-The company offers online coding programs in Full Stack Web Development, Data Science, Backend Development and Web3.

 BloomTech joined Y Combinator in 2017, and raised seed capital in 2018 from Ashton Kutcher's Sound Ventures, Gmail creator Paul Bucheit, and Zynga co-founder Justin Waldron.
 In January 2019, investors including Google Ventures, Y Combinator, and Ashton Kutcher placed $30 million in BloomTech investments.
-Enrollment was 700 in October 2018 and 2,700 in mid-September, at which point enrollment was expanding by 10 percent a month.
+Enrollment was 700 in October 2018 and 2,700 in late-August 2019, at which point enrollment was expanding by 10 percent a month.
 By 2019, the curriculum had expanded to a full nine-month course, longer than most comparable bootcamps.

 As of February 2020, over $48 million in venture funding had been raised and the school was valued at $150 million.
 However, that April, the company announced a layoff of 19 employees, explaining the decision as an effort to focus.
 In August 2020, the company raised a $74 million Series C. In April 2021, the company laid off 65 employees.

 In November 2021, the company rebranded as BloomTech.

-In December of 2022, the company laid off 88 employees, half of its staff at the time.
+In December 2022, the company laid off 88 employees, half of its staff at the time.
+In December 2023, the company once more laid off 50% of staff, removing all full time instructors.